rthallisey/packstack/docs/packstack.rst

     List of IP address of the servers on which to install the Nova Network service.

 **CONFIG_NOVA_COMPUTE_MANAGER**
-    The manager the will run nova compute.
+    The driver that will manage the running instances from creation to destruction.

 **CONFIG_NOVA_DB_PW**
     The password to use for the Nova to access DB.